-As a consumer, however, you have a right to be treated fairly.
+However, as a consumer, you do have a right to be treated fairly.
 On this page, the CFPB provides several sample letters that can help you deal with debt collectors.
 You can:

-Use the above sample letters from the CFPB and FTC to get the help you need.
-Customize these templates and then send them out to request information, make changes to your account, or enforce your rights as a borrower.
+A student loan dispute letter from the CFPB and FTC can get you the help you need.
+Customize these templates and then send them out to request information, make changes to your account or enforce your rights as a borrower.

 Hopefully, your letter will do the trick.
 But why not be prepared in case it doesn’t?
 While you’re waiting for a response, find out how you can escalate and resolve problems with your student loan servicer.